Cristofer Ogando

-Cristofer Jesus Ogando (born October 23, 1993) is a Dominican professional baseball relief pitcher who is a free agent.
+Cristofer Jesus Ogando (born October 23, 1993) is a Dominican professional baseball relief pitcher for the Marineros de Carabobo of the Venezuelan Major League.
 He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays.

 Professional career

 Miami Marlins

 Ogando signed with the Miami Marlins on January 17, 2013, as an international free agent.
 He made his professional debut for the Dominican Summer League Marlins in 2013, pitching in five games and ending the season with an 8.53 earned run average.
 After being released by the Marlins on December 17, 2013, he did not play professionally from 2014 to 2017, instead playing in amateur baseball leagues.

 Arizona Diamondbacks

 On June 5, 2018, Ogando signed a minor league contract with the Arizona Diamondbacks.
 He split the year between the Dominican Summer League Diamondbacks, rookie–level Missoula Osprey, and Low–A Hillsboro Hops.
 In 19 relief outings split between the three affiliates, Ogando pitched to a 1.34 ERA with 45 strikeouts across 33 2/3 innings pitched.